core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * One Recipient Context for each other endpoint from which messages are received.
 It is not necessary to maintain Recipient Contexts associated with endpoints from which messages are not (expected to be) received.
 The Recipient Context is extended with the authentication credential of the other endpoint, used to verify the signature of messages protected with the group mode from the other endpoint, or for deriving the pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).

-    * For the endpoint supports the pairwise mode, then the Recipient Context is also extended with the Pairwise Recipient Key associated with the other endpoint (see {{sec-derivation-pairwise}}).
+    * For the pairwise mode, the Recipient Context is also extended with the Pairwise Recipient Key associated with the other endpoint (see {{sec-derivation-pairwise}}).

 ~~~~~~~~~~~
 +-------------------+-------------------------------------------------+